Unleash/unleash-client-nextjs/README.md

 ## Known limitation

 - In current interation server-side SDK does not support metrics.
-- Server-side SDK does not support "Hostname" or "IP" strategy.
-Use custom context field and constraints instead.
+- When used server-side, this SDK does not support the "Hostname" and "IP" strategies.
+Use custom context fields and constraints instead.